MikepdXRider/MikepdXRider/README.md

 ### Fun Facts(ask me about them!):
   - Founded and operated a state licensed cannabis farm for 5 years.
-  - Drove to Costa Rica in a 1969 VolksWagon Bus from Portland, OR.
+  - Drove to Costa Rica from Portland, Or in a 1969 VolksWagon Bus.

 ### How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/michaelpdxrider/)